hoangnguyenkhac/count-fist/README.md

 - Automatic detection and counting of fish using a pre-trained YOLO model
 - Display of both original and processed images with detected fish
 - Real-time image preview before upload
+- User registration and authentication
+- History tracking of analyses

 ## Requirements